BhargaviKallam/Multimodal-Classification/README.md

 # Dataset
  A sizable multimodal fake news dataset [(r/Fakeddit)](https://github.com/entitize/Fakeddit) with data from a wide range of sources, including text, images, metadata, and comments, has about 800,000 samples.

+Four datasets are created for experimentation on different modality of data as follows,

+1. Textual modality -
+.......1.text dataset + comments dataset to combine post's title and its comments to give more meaningful insights to data.
+.......2.text dataset alone with "clean-title" as main text feature.
+2. Visual modality -
+.......image data for posts that have images as attachement from metadata dataset.
+3. Mutimodalality -
+.......text + image data merged using text dataset and image dataset based on the "submission id" of each post if it has image.